mytestbed/omf_web/README.md

 # OMF Web

-This gem provides the componetes for building a web-based data visualization service.
+This Ruby 1.9 gem provides the components for building a web-based data visualization service.
 The typical use case is to allow a user to investigate a data set stored in one or more databases as well as life data streams.